Welcome to our Governors Page

 We work hard to achieve our key tasks and responsibilities through full governing body meetings, committee meetings, focus groups, governor training, regular contact with the Headteacher and Senior Management Team and focused school visits.
 Further information about individual governors and other important information may be found below.

-Richard Meadmore - Vice Chair of Governors (Co-opted governor)
+Richard Meadmore - Chair of Governors (Co-opted governor)

 I became a parent governor in 2006 and was proud to become a co-opted governor when my initial term of office expired.
 I am Chair of both the Buildings Health and Safety and Remuneration and Staffing committee.
 In addition I sit on the Curriculum, FGP and Performance management committees.
 I also often undertake specific projects including putting this page together!